-- a.
-In addition to the CCR exposure arising from the fair value of the contracts, written credit derivative contracts create a notional credit exposure arising from the creditworthiness of the reference entity that has to be incorporated into the EM. - b.
-Where a financial institution provides credit protection through a written credit derivative, to capture the credit exposure to the reference entity and in addition to the treatment for derivative contracts, netting and collateral outlined under this section, it must include the effective notional amount referenced by the written credit derivative in the EM.
+a.
+In addition to the CCR exposure arising from the fair value of the contracts, written credit derivative contracts create a notional credit exposure arising from the creditworthiness of the reference entity that has to be incorporated into the EM.

-&lt;sup>3 "trade exposures" include initial margin irrespective of whether or not it is posted in a manner that makes it remote from the insolvency of the CCP.
+&lt;sup>3 Trade exposures include initial margin irrespective of whether or not it is posted in a manner that makes it remote from the insolvency of the CCP.
 Trade exposures should be included in the EM.

-&lt;sup>4 In addition to the treatments for derivative contracts, netting and collateral discussed in the preceding paragraphs.
+&lt;sup>4 In addition to the treatments for derivative contracts, netting and collateral are discussed in the preceding paragraphs.